kilofox/kohana/modules/unittest/guide/unittest/test_doubles.md

 This is the final stage of mocking a method.

-By default PHPUnit can return either
+By default, PHPUnit can return either

 * A fixed value
 * One of the parameters that were passed to it